F

 21 Fitzwilliam Square South, Dublin 2, D02 RD28, Ireland

-1.References to “GDPR” throughout this document refer to Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016, as applied in Ireland by virtue of the European Communities Act 1972 and the Data Protection Act 2018 (No. 7 of 2018).
+1.References to "GDPR" refer to Regulation (EU) 2016/679, as applied in Ireland by virtue of the European Communities Act 1972 and the Data Protection Act 2018.

-2.Supabase Inc. acts as data processor under a Data Processing Agreement executed in accordance with Article 28 GDPR.
-Underlying infrastructure is provided by Amazon Web Services EMEA SARL, with data residency in the eu-west-1 (Dublin) availability zone.
+2.Supabase Inc. acts as data processor under a Data Processing Agreement.
+Underlying infrastructure is provided by Amazon Web Services EMEA SARL, with data residency in eu-west-1 (Dublin).

-3.Section 886 of the Taxes Consolidation Act 1997 (as amended) requires the retention of records relevant to tax liability for a period of not less than 6 years.
-A 7-year retention period is applied as a precautionary measure.
+3.Section 886 of the Taxes Consolidation Act 1997 requires retention of records relevant to tax liability for not less than 6 years.
+A 7-year period is applied as a precautionary measure.